Sainyam

-Sainyam is a 1994 Malayalam-language film written by S. N. Swamy and directed by Joshi.
-Starring Mammootty, Mukesh, Priya Raman, Mohini, Vikram, Dileep and Sukumaran in main roles.
+Sainyam is a 1994 Malayalam-language epic war action film written by S. N. Swamy and directed by Joshiy.
+Starring Mammootty, Mukesh, Priya Raman, Mohini, Vikram, Dileep, and Sukumaran in main roles.
 The film score and soundtrack were composed by S. P. Venkatesh.

-This movie was dedicated to the Indian Air Force.
-The film was dubbed and released in Tamil as Jai India.

 Plot

-The story is about the life of Indian Air Force officer Group Captain Eashwar who engages himself into a project called "Red Alert," which involves the renovation of condemned aircraft.
-He is 35, unmarried and interested in the Research Wing of the Indian Air Force.
+The story is about the life of an Indian Air Force officer Group Captain, Eashwar, who engages himself in a project called "Red Alert," which involves the renovation of condemned aircraft.
+He is 35, unmarried, and interested in the Research Wing of the Indian Air Force.
 Eshwar is assisted by Wing Commander Zakir.

-As a cover, the research is being conducted at an India Air Force Academy.
+As a cover, the research is being conducted at an Indian Air Force Academy.
 The cadets Jiji, Thomas a.k.a.
-'Kokku' Thoma and more especially Shradha Kaul provide comic relief.
+'Kokku' Thoma, and more especially Shradha Kaul provide comic relief.

 Meanwhile, there are terrorists/anti-nationals trying to steal the project's secrets.

 The movie ends with a note stating " A tribute to the Indian Air Force".